 Contamination at levels greater than the benchmark may impact this biotope.
-The effects of contaminants on Mytilus sp. were extensively reviewed by Widdows & Donkin (1992) and Livingstone & Pipe (1992).
-Widdows & Donkin (1992) list tolerances of Mytilus edulis adults and larvae but note that lethal responses give a false impression of high tolerance since the adults can close their valves and isolate themselves from the environment for days.
+The effects of contaminants on Mytilus sp. were extensively reviewed by Widdows & Donkin, (1992) and Livingstone & Pipe (1992).
+Widdows & Donkin (1992) list tolerances of Mytilus edulis adults and larvae but note that lethal responses give a false impression of high tolerance, since the adults can close their valves and isolate themselves from the environment for days.
 They suggested that sublethal effects e.g. shell growth and 'scope for growth' (SFG), are more sensitive indicators of the effects of contaminants.
 Reported effects of heavy metals follow.

-- Adult 15 day LC50 to 50μg/l Cu (Widdows & Donkin, 1992). - Crompton (1997) reported that adult bivalve mortalities occurred after 4-14 day exposure to 0.1-1 $\mu$ g/l Hg, 1-10 $\mu$ g/l Cu and Cd, 10-100 $\mu$ g/l Zn but 1-10 $\mu$ g/l for Pb and Ni. - Widdows et al. (1995) reported 'no observed effect thresholds' on feeding or SFG in Mytilus edulis tissues of 150 μg Cd/g dry wt, 25 μg Cu/g dry wt, (lethal at 60 μg Cu/g dry

-- wt), $12 \,\mu g \,Hg/g \,dry \,wt$ , $10 \,mg \,Pb/g \,dry \,wt$ , and $300 \,\mu g \,Zn/g \,dry \,wt$ .
-However, the tissue concentration of heavy metals at the sites studied was not high enough to reduce SFG significantly. - Mussels were reported to be missing from a wider area than other shore organisms on a Cumbrian shore in the vicinity of a phosphate rich effluent outfall contaminated by a number of heavy metals (Holt et al., 1998). - Adults are ca > 10 fold more intolerant than larvae to Cu, petroleum hydrocarbons and sewage sludge (Widdows & Donkin, 1992).
+- Adult 15 day LC50 to 50μg/l Cu (Widdows & Donkin, 1992). - Crompton (1997) reported that adult bivalve mortalities occurred after 4-14 day exposure to 0.1-1 μ g/l Hg, 1-10 μ g/l Cu and Cd, 10-100 μ g/l Zn but 1-10 μ g/l for Pb and Ni. - Widdows et al. (1995) reported 'no observed effect thresholds' on feeding or SFG in Mytilus edulistissues of 150 μg Cd/g dry wt, 25 μg Cu/g dry wt, (lethal at 60 μg Cu/g dry wt), 12 μg Hg/g dry wt, 10 mg Pb/g dry wt, and 300 μg Zn/g dry wt.
+However, the tissue concentration of heavy metals at the sites studied was not high enough to reduce SFG significantly. - Mussels were reported to be missing from an wider area than other shore organisms on a Cumbrian shore in the vicinity of a phosphate rich effluent outfall contaminated by a number of heavy metals (Holt et al., 1998). - Adults are ca > 10 fold more intolerant than larvae to Cu, petroleum hydrocarbons and sewage sludge (Widdows & Donkin, 1992) (see larval sensitivity).